onap/dmaap-buscontroller/docs/architecture/architecture.rst

 ---------------
 Bus Controller endpoints are used to provision:
 - a authorized topic on MR, and to create and grant permission for publishers and subscribers.
-- a feed on DR, with associated user authenticatio n.
+- a feed on DR, with associated user authentication.

 .. blockdiag::